Adithya-Siddam/Multiplying-two-matrix/README.md

 ![OUTPUT](/IMAGES/img22.png)

 ## RESULT:
-Hence the numpy module is imported and the programme is succefuuly executed to find the product of two matrices.
+Hence the numpy module is imported and the program is successfully executed to find the product of two matrices.